google/WebFundamentals/src/content/en/tools/workbox/get-started/webpack.md

       }</strong>
     }</pre>

 1. Re-focus the tab that's running the live version of your app.
+In the **Console** of DevTools you see a message indicating that the service worker was registered.
 1. Click the **Application** tab of DevTools.
 1. Click the **Service Workers** tab.